 Medieval historic village of Spilamberto between Modena and Bologna

-Mid-End of September to May (MON to SAT) upon request, excluding Italian Public Holidays
+October to End of May (MON to SAT) excluding Italian Public Holidays

 Pick up in Bologna or Modena area at about 9,30am